Growing leafy greens from seed is easy.

 - Pick a sunny spot (in the cool season) that has nutrient-rich, well drained, weed-free soil.

 - Sow seeds thickly – meaning put a lot of them into your garden row to start.
 And, plant them to the depth recommended on the seed packet.

 - Cover the bed with a cold frame, cloche, hoop house or horticultural fleece.

-- Water seeds gently everyday until they germinate and then continue to water those babies.
+- Water seeds gently everyday until they germinate.
+And, then continue to water those babies.

 - As the plants get bigger each week, your harvest will get larger too.
 Eventually, you will pick the entire, mature plant.

 Here are a few of our favorite leafy greens to try in your spring garden now.
-Plus a recipe & shopping!

 In the south, many of my aunties had greens on just about every dinner table.
 This is my version of a less “cooked to death” version that stays bright green and doesn’t take all day in a pressure cooker.
 Try it with a nice slice of ham!
 (Mikado turnip, beet, weedy nettles, and other leafy greens can be substituted for radish greens in this recipe.
 Tough collards and kale may need more cooking time.

 1.5 lbs young radish greens (or tops of about 15-25 radishes), well washed and roughly chopped

 1 T. butter